 Scales is a native of Stone Mountain, Ga. and graduated from Dunwoody High School in 2009.
 He went on to play football at Harvard and was a four-time All-Ivy League running back.
 He graduated in 2013 with a bachelor's degree in economics.

-Brian Oliver enters her second season as an analyst on Hawks LIVE, the network's pre- and postgame show for Atlanta Hawks telecasts.
+Brian Oliver enters his third season as an analyst on Hawks LIVE, the network's pre- and postgame show for Atlanta Hawks telecasts.

-Oliver was hired in October, 2021 and filled in as a game analyst throughout his first season.
+Oliver was hired in October 2021 and has also filled in as a game analyst throughout his first two seasons.

 Before starting his career in television, Oliver played professional basketball from 1990-2007, including four seasons in the NBA and 12 seasons overseas.
 He played five games with the Atlanta Hawks in the 1997-98 season and was named MVP three times overseas.